-As you continue to learn more about WordPress, you may occasionally come across the term blogroll.
+As you continue to learn more about the benefits of using WordPress, you may occasionally come across something called a blogroll.

-WordPress refers to a list of links pointing to other sites or pages that display on your sidebar menu as a blogroll.
+A blogroll is a list of links pointing to external websites or blogs displayed on your sidebar menu.

 According to official WordPress documentation …